Biological Safety Cabinets

 Operating in the BSC

-Protect yourself from and prevent contamination of your work by always wearing a buttoned-up lab coat and gloves at a minimum.
+Protect yourself and your work by wearing, at minimum, a fully buttoned lab coat and gloves while working in the BSC.
 Be consistent.
-Any time you leave the BSC, remove gloves and decontaminate items to be removed.
+Any time you leave the cabinet, remove gloves and decontaminate items before removal.
+Consistent behaviors—especially during routine work—are critical to maintaining containment.

 Decontamination and Cleaning